 You’ve learned how to remove mice from your basement, and you’ll need to make sure they stay out.

-- Declutter – Most people will use their basement for some storage.
-The problem is that’s the biggest “vacancies” sign for mice.
-So clear up your clutter, so there are no attractive hiding places.
+- Declutter – Most people will use their basements for some storage.
+The problem is that it’s the biggest “vacancies” sign for mice.
+So clear up your clutter so there are no attractive hiding places.